 Paddle through prehistoric paradise.

-Lee's Ferry marks the flattened transition between what remains of Glen Canyon (the rest of it is now underneath Lake Powell), and Marble Canyon, both upriver heralds of their mighty sibling, The Grand Canyon.
+Lee's Ferry marks the flattened transition between what remains of Glen Canyon (the rest of it is now underneath Lake Powell), and Marble Canyon, both canyons being upriver from their mighty cousin, The Grand Canyon.

 It is here that Grand Canyon float trips embark, a journey that requires a permit or a seat on one of the authorized outfitters' rafts or in one of their kayaks.